-Abraham's expertise covers a range of areas including private equity, hedge fund, insurance and structured finance transactions.
-He also has extensive experience in all types of general corporate and commercial law, in particular, fintech, patent, trademark and other intellectual property matters.
+Abraham's expertise covers a range of areas including M&A, private equity, hedge fund, insurance and structured finance transactions.
+He also has extensive experience in local Cayman Islands business matters and all types of general corporate and commercial law, in particular, fintech, patent, trademark and other intellectual property matters.

 Abraham joined Maples and Calder in 1997 and was elected as a partner in 2013.
 He has been recommended in Legal 500.